 I smiled so broadly my cheeks were aching.
-I hated being polite.
+I was not in the mood for being polite.
 “If you’d like to follow me, Miss Brown.”

 Lavender Brown pestered me with questions as we walked.
 I sent her down dark staircases and long never-ending corridors.
 People stopped to talk to her.
 Grace even asked for her autograph before calling me Dorothy and asking me where I was going.
 Miss Brown was panting and sweat had appeared on her brow.

 We shuffled down the next corridor in silence.
 I popped my head into several rooms, only to find them filled with Quidditch experts or Aurors or wand analysts or weather forecasters.
 I finally found an empty room and ushered Miss Brown inside.
 She sat down heavily, as if the walk had been exhausting.
 Her breath was coming in short bursts.

 “Are you alright, Miss Brown?”

 “Yes of course.
 I’d like some gin, if you have it.
 With tonic and ice.”